department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/separate-content-build.md

 There are no new privacy concerns with a separated build process.

 ### Open Questions and Risks
-All questions have been inlined to preserve context.
+All questions have been in-lined to preserve context.

 ### Work Estimates
 The following estimates vary greatly depending on who's doing the work.